klisiubb/event-app/README.md

 Fill out the `.env` file with the necessary environment variables.

-You need Kinde & UploadThing accounts and PostgreSQL db.
+You need Stack-Auth & UploadThing accounts and PostgreSQL db.

 **Install dependencies:**